Ambikas-products/AIAgentic/readme.txt

-Building Effective Agents Cookbook
+Building Effective Agents Cookbook :: Inspiration Anthropic blog published 12/19/24 on Agentic Routing
-Reference implementation for Building Effective Agents by Erik Schluntz and Barry Zhang.

 This repository contains example minimal implementations of common agent workflows discussed in the blog: